gmdavef/struts-showcase/README.md

 **Jenkinsfile_docker_cloudscan_trial**

-A Jenkins pipeline script that builds the .war file and uploads it for scanning using the [ReversingLabs Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
-Here, the scan happens in the ReversingLabs SSCS cloud portal (the "Trial" instance).
+A Jenkins pipeline script that builds the .war file and uploads it for scanning using the [Spectra Assure Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
+Here, the scan happens in the ReversingLabs cloud portal (the "Trial" instance to be exact).
 The "--submit-only" option can be used so that the pipeline proceeds without waiting for the scan to finish and the stage will pass regardless of scan results.
 If it's decided the pipeline should wait for the scan to complete, the stage may pass or fail depending on the results and reports in RL-JSON, SARIF, CycloneDX, and SPDX formats can be downloaded and saved as build artifacts.
-Either way, the HTML report is available in the SSCS cloud portal.
+Either way, the HTML report is available in the ReversingLabs cloud portal.

 ## Azure DevOps

 **azure-pipelines.yml**

-An Azure DevOps pipeline script that builds the .war file and scans it with the ReversingLabs CLI.
+An Azure DevOps pipeline script that builds the .war file and scans it locally with the ReversingLabs Spectra Assure CLI.
 In this script, the [rl-deploy](https://pypi.org/project/rl-deploy/) Python package is installed and subsequently used to install and license the CLI.
-Scan reports in HTML, JSON, CycloneDX, and SPDX formats are published as pipeline artifacts.
+Scan reports in HTML, RL-JSON, CycloneDX, and SPDX formats are published as pipeline artifacts.

 **azure-pipelines_docker.yml**

-This pipeline script does the same thing as above, but doesn't install the CLI.
-Instead, it leverages the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
-Scan reports in HTML, JSON, CycloneDX, and SPDX formats are published as pipeline artifacts.
+This pipeline script does the same thing as above, but instead leverages the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+Scan reports in HTML, RL-JSON, CycloneDX, and SPDX formats are published as pipeline artifacts.

 **azure-pipelines_docker_cloudscan_trial.yml**

-An Azure DevOps pipeline script that builds the .war file and uploads it for scanning using the [ReversingLabs Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
-Here, the scan happens in the ReversingLabs SSCS cloud portal (the "Trial" instance).
+This pipeline script builds the .war file and uploads it for scanning using the [Spectra Assure Cloud Scan Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner-cloud).
+Here, the scan happens in the ReversingLabs cloud portal (the "Trial" instance to be exact).
 The "--submit-only" option can be used so that the pipeline proceeds without waiting for the scan to finish and the stage will pass regardless of scan results.
 If it's decided the pipeline should wait for the scan to complete, the stage may pass or fail depending on the results and reports in RL-JSON, SARIF, CycloneDX, and SPDX formats can be downloaded and saved as build artifacts.
-Either way, the HTML report is available in the SSCS cloud portal.
+Either way, the HTML report is available in the ReversingLabs cloud portal.

+**azure-pipelines_docker_ado_template.yml**

+This pipeline script builds the .war file and scans it locally using the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner), but here it uses a template called rl-secure-scan-ado.yml.
+The template also handles publishing the scan reports as pipeline artifacts in HTML, RL-JSON, CycloneDX, and SPDX formats.

 ## GitHub Actions

 **rl-scan.yml**

-A workflow, triggered manually only, that builds the .war file and scans it with the ReversingLabs CLI.
+A workflow, triggered manually only, that builds the .war file and scans it with the Spectra Assure CLI.
 The workflow installs the [rl-deploy](https://pypi.org/project/rl-deploy/) Python package, which is subsequently used to install and license the CLI.
-Scan reports in HTML, JSON, CycloneDX, and SPDX formats are published as an artifact called "ReversingLabs reports".
+Scan reports in HTML, RL-JSON, CycloneDX, and SPDX formats are published as an artifact called "ReversingLabs reports".

 **rl-scan-docker.yml**

-This workflow does the same thing as above, but doesn't install the CLI.
-Instead, it leverages the [ReversingLabs Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
-Scan reports in HTML, JSON, CycloneDX, and SPDX formats are published as an artifact called "ReversingLabs reports".
+This workflow does the same thing as above, but leverages the [Spectra Assure Docker image](https://hub.docker.com/r/reversinglabs/rl-scanner).
+Scan reports in HTML, RL-JSON, CycloneDX, and SPDX formats are published as an artifact called "ReversingLabs reports".

 **rl-scan-with-action.yml**

-This workflow builds the .war file and scans it by leveraging the published ReversingLabs GitHub Action "gh-action-rl-scanner-only".
+This workflow builds the .war file and scans it by leveraging the ReversingLabs GitHub Action "gh-action-rl-scanner-only".

 **rl-scan-with-composite-action.yml**